An Analytically Tractable Marked Power Spectrum: Degeneracy breaking

 where $F_2$ is the second-order density kernel in real-space \cite{Bernardeau02}.
 One set of contributions are those included in the ``two-point'' contribution $M_{13}^A$ and $M_{22}^A$ (Eqn.~\ref{M_A}).
 These are simply the power-spectrum dependence of $b_2$ times an overall factor $C_{\delta_M}^2(k)$.
 The others are those coming from ``three-point'' terms $M_{13}^B$ and $M_{22}^B$ (Eqn.~\ref{M_B}).
 The $b_2$ dependence can then be isolated as

 suggesting that the $b_2$ dependence of the marked and unmarked power spectrum are indeed different.
 This is confirmed in Figure \ref{fig:db2}.

 Given that there is a visually apparent difference in parameter dependence, whether this difference is practically large enough for us to exploit in the near-future is an important question.
 While we will leave a complete investigation for a future study, we will test its potential by using two parameter sets that are degenerate to the power spectrum and showing that they are distinguishable using the marked power spectrum.
 We find and select the parameter sets such that their $b_2$ differ by 2 in order to exploit the difference in $b_2$ dependence found above. $\Delta b_2\sim2$ is not unreasonable for one redshift bin for current generation surveys \cite{Maus24}.
 For $m=1-\delta_{g,R}$ and $R=20\,h^{-1}$Mpc, Figure \ref{fig:degen_comparison} shows that $M$ is significantly different for the two sets of parameters, despite them being nearly degenerate in $P$.
+With respect to errors computed through Gaussian covariance approximations, at $k\sim0.05\,h\,{\rm Mpc}^{-1}$ (near the regime where we expect the most theoretical constraining power) this corresponds to a SNR of 0.23 and 6.0 for $P$ and $M$, respectively\footnote{As predicted earlier in the text, we have confirmed that a simulation-based covariance computed through 25 ``base'' (2$h^{-1}$Gpc) Abacus simulations returns results consistent with the Gaussian approximation up to a factor of $\sim 2$}.
+Even without exploiting the difference in scale dependence of the signals, there is a gain in sensitivity by a factor of $\sim 25$, showing the effectiveness using the marked spectrum.

 By choosing $R=20\,h^{-1}$Mpc when defining $m(\delta_{g,R})$ we have ensured that the low $k$ corrections from higher order terms remain relatively small.
 This is important for a mark such as $1-\delta_{g,R}$ as the linear theory contributions at low $k$, that ``stabilize'' our theory, are suppressed.
 Decreasing $R$, and thus increasing the low $k$ corrections, can worsen agreement between theory and simulation, as we have noted in Figures \ref{fig:matter_cross} and \ref{fig:LRG_cross} for $R=10\,h^{-1}$Mpc.